 As I was looking for a Powermatic, I landed on the Powermatic 3520b vs 3520c comparison page- but it seemed like they were too similar to really matter which one you pick!
 After comparing them closely, though, there are minor differences that could make all the difference in your decision process.

-One of these is where the tailstock and headstock attach; both types use ball bearing slides with an adjustable gib stop system (which will be especially helpful if anyone else ever needs to operate this machine), but only one has been designed so far as having no lost motion at any point when set up correctly – making single square turning infinitely more efficient than before.
-The other model requires adjusting parts separately from each time we change tools
+One of these is where the tailstock and headstock attach; both types use ball bearing slides with an adjustable gib stop system (which will be especially helpful if anyone else ever needs to operate this machine).
+Still, only one has been designed so far as having no lost motion at any point when set up correctly – making single square turning infinitely more efficient than before.
+The other model requires adjusting parts separately from each time we change tools.

 Overview of the Powermatic 3520b